Romani people: Genetic evidence

-Y-DNA Haplogroup H1a occurs in Roma at frequencies 7–70%.
-Unlike ethnic Hungarians, among Hungarian and Slovakian Roma subpopulations Haplogroup E-M78 and I1 usually occur above 10% and sometimes over 20%, while among Slovakian and Tiszavasvari Roma, the dominant haplogroup is H1a; among Tokaj Roma it is Haplogroup J2a (23%); and among Taktaharkány Roma, it is Haplogroup I2a (21%).
+Y-DNA Haplogroup H1a occurs in Roma at 7-70% frequencies.
+Unlike ethnic Hungarians, Hungarian and Slovak Roma subpopulations typically exhibit Haplogroup E-M78 and I1 at frequencies above 10% and sometimes above 20%, while the dominant haplogroup among Slovak and Tiszavasvari Roma is H1a; among Tokaj Roma, it is Haplogroup J2a (23%); and among Taktaharkány Roma, it is Haplogroup I2a (21%).

-Five rather consistent founder lineages throughout the subpopulations were found among Roma – J-M67 and J-M92 (J2), H-M52 (H1a1), and I-P259 (I1).
-Haplogroup I-P259 as H is not found at frequencies of over 3% among host populations, while haplogroups E and I are absent in south Asia.
-The lineages E-V13, I-P37 (I2a) and R-M17 (R1a) may represent gene flow from the host populations.
-Bulgarian, Romanian and Greek Roma are dominated by Haplogroup H-M82 (H1a1), while among Spanish Roma J2 is prevalent.
-In Serbia among Kosovo and Belgrade Roma Haplogroup H prevails, while among Vojvodina Roma, H drops to 7 percent and E-V13 rises to a prevailing level.
+Five relatively consistent founder lineages were reported among Roma subpopulations: J-M67 and J-M92 (J2), H-M52 (H1a1), and I-P259 (I1).
+Haplogroup I-P259, as H, is not found at frequencies above 3% among host populations, while haplogroups E and I are absent in South Asia.
+The lineages E-V13, I-P37 (I2a), and R-M17 (R1a) may represent gene flow from the host populations.
+Bulgarian, Romanian, and Greek Roma are dominated by Haplogroup H-M82 (H1a1), while J2 is prevalent among Spanish Roma.
+In Serbia, Haplogroup H prevails among Kosovo and Belgrade Roma, while among Vojvodina Roma, H drops to 7% and E-V13 becomes the dominant haplogroup.

-Among non-Roma Europeans, Haplogroup H is extremely rare, peaking at 7% among Albanians from Tirana and 11% among Bulgarian Turks.
-It occurs at 5% among Hungarians, although the carriers might be of Romani origin.
-Among non-Roma-speaking Europeans, it occurs at 2% among Slovaks, 2% among Croats, 1% among Macedonians from Skopje, 3% among Macedonian Albanians, 1% among Serbs from Belgrade, 3% among Bulgarians from Sofia, 1% among Austrians and Swiss, 3% among Romanians from Ploiești, and 1% among Turks.

-The Ottoman occupation of the Balkans also left a significant genetic mark on the Y-DNA of the Roma there, creating a higher frequency of Haplogroups J and E3b in Romani populations from the region.
+Among non-Roma Europeans, Haplogroup H is rare, peaking at 7% among Albanians from Tirana and 11% among Bulgarian Turks.
+The Ottoman occupation of the Balkans left a significant genetic mark on the Y-DNA of the Roma there, resulting in a higher frequency of Haplogroups J and E3b in Romani populations from the region.

 Full genome analysis

 The most common paternal haplogroup among Roma is the South Asian Y-chromosome H, most commonly found among Dravidian peoples.

-A full genome autosomal DNA study on 186 Roma samples from southeastern, northeastern and southwestern Europe in 2019 found that modern Romani people in these areas are characterized by a common south Asian origin and a complex admixture from Middle Eastern, Caucasus, Balkan and wider European-derived ancestries.
-Earlier admixture dates amongst Roma in the Balkans supports that they migrated into Europe via the Balkans.
-The autosomal genetic data links the proto-Roma to groups in northwest India (specifically Punjabi and Gujarati samples), as well as, Dravidian-speaking groups in southeastern India (specifically Irula).
-The paternal lineages of Roma are most common in southern and central India among Dravidian-speaking populations.
-The authors argue that this may point to a founder effect among the early Roma during their ethnogenesis or shortly after they migrated out of the Indian subcontinent.
-It is theorized that the ancestors of the Romani people could have a low-caste origin for the Proto-Roma, since they were genetically closer to the Punjabi cluster that lacks a common marker characteristic of high castes, which is West Euroasian admixing.
+A 2019 full-genome autosomal DNA study on 186 Roma samples from southeastern, northeastern, and southwestern Europe reported that modern Romani people in these areas are characterized by a common South Asian origin and a complex admixture of Middle Eastern, Caucasus, Balkan and broader European-derived ancestries.
+Earlier admixture dates among Roma in the Balkans support that they migrated into Europe via the Balkans.
+The autosomal genetic data links the proto-Roma to groups in northwest India (specifically Punjabi and Gujarati samples), as well as Dravidian-speaking groups in southeastern India (specifically the Irula).
+The paternal lineages of Roma are most common among Dravidian-speaking populations in southern and central India.
+The authors argue that this may point to a founder effect among the early Roma during their ethnogenesis or shortly after their migration out of the Indian subcontinent.
+It is theorized that the ancestors of the Romani people may have had a low-caste origin, since they were genetically closer to the Punjabi cluster that lacks a common marker characteristic of high castes: West Eurasian admixing.